 This section is allocated the most marks, so it is well worth your investment in time to do it thoroughly.
 You typically begin with a sentence or paragraph, summarising the results, including whether they support or disconfirm the hypothesis.
 You can then choose to highlight the similarities in findings with the current study and previous ones.
 It is then relevant to move on to the most challenging part of the Discussion: explaining your findings.

 A good proportion of your discussion should be devoted to explaining, interpreting, and where relevant, justifying your findings.
 This can involve repeating some of the theoretical frameworks or models mentioned in the Introduction, but with a greater focus towards making sense of the outcomes in the current study.
 Beyond affirming the theory, you should also consider any alternative explanations for the findings.
 These may be drawn from studies that presented inconsistent findings with the theory.
 Additionally, you may also be able to draw on aspects of the study which may have been left to chance, rather than being experimentally controlled.

 In the last part of the discussion, it is beneficial to mention any flaws in the study, such as a lack of diversity amongst participants, sample size, and other characteristics of the sample population.
-If you can think of other disadvantages associated with the design of the study, this will most certainly add bonus marks.
+If you can think of other disadvantages associated with the design of the study, then it is a good idea to discuss these if you can.
 In the final part, before your concluding paragraph, it is a good idea to consider the future application of the findings in some way, and even the need for further investigations to ascertain unexplained aspects of the research outcomes.
 This particular part can also be included in the concluding paragraph, but will depend on your assignment instructions.
 In closing the report, finish by reaffirming the findings and their significance to the research area.